- …

 To determine the size of the household, we look at your current address.
 To do this, we ask the local council for the number of residents registered at this address on 1 July (date of the annual rent increase).

-A difference in rent between comparable dwellings can arise due to a difference in the effective date of the rental contract or the type of rental contract (regulated or liberalised).
+A difference in rents between comparable houses may arise due to a difference in the effective date of the rental contract or the type of rental contract (social, mid-rental or private sector).

-The annual rent increase is mainly determined by the market rent.
+The annual rent increase is also determined in part by the market rent.
 The market rent is determined on the basis of:

-• Age, mutation rate and vacancy of residences (in the complex)
+• Age, turnover rate and vacancy rate of homes (in the complex)

 • Affordability

-The margin between the contract rent and the market rent determines the extent to which the rent can be increased.
-Within this space, we obviously adhere to the legal and contractual agreements.
+The gap between the contract rent and the market rent determines the room for rent increases.
+Within this room, we obviously adhere to the legal and contractual agreements.

 What happens if I don’t pay the increased rent?